Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

      - **AZURESQL_SERVER_USERNAME** - Username of AzureSQL login
      - **AZURESQL_SERVER_PASSWORD** - Password of AzureSQL login

-4. **Multi-Stage Pipelines with pre-deployment test** [[azure-pipelines-multi-stage-w-test-deploy](pipelines/azure-pipelines-multi-stage-w-test-deploy.yml)]
+4. **Multi-Stage Pipeline with pre-deployment test** [[azure-pipelines-04-multi-stage-predeploy-test](pipelines/azure-pipelines-04-multi-stage-predeploy-test.yml)]
    - This pipeline expands on the simple multi-stage pipeline by introducing a middle pipeline stage which deploys the DACPAC first to a freshly restored copy of the production database prior to deployment to production.
 It has the ff. stages:
      1. Build
+     2. Deploy to Test
+        1. Restore Prod Db to Test Db.
-     2. Deploy to Test (includes a restore of Production to Test)
+        2. Deploy DACPAC to Test Db.
+        3. Teardown Test Db.
      3. Deploy to Prod
    - This mimics, to a certain extent, a production release, as it is applying the expected changes to a copy of the production database.
 It also allows for potentially running additional tests run in this environment, along with capturing common schema change errors such as adding a non-nullable column without a default value.
+   - Important considerations:
+     - Depending on the size and pricing tier of your Production AzureSQL database, a restore might take several minutes to several hours.
+Consider batching changes and running this pipeline on a schedule (such as nightly) instead on every commit to master.
+     - For simplicity purposes, the Test database is deployed in the same logical server as Production, however, in reality these should be completely separate servers.

 #### Github Actions Pipelines
 TODO